Academic and Student Services

 Support programs

-Host intercultural and social events and activities that welcome and help international students and scholars transition and adjust to life in the United States and Texas A&M University-Corpus Christi.
-These include the international student and scholar orientation, workshops, International Education Week, Parade of Nations, field trips, photo contests, mixers, open house, as well as many others.
+Host intercultural and social events and activities that welcome and help international students and scholars' transition and adjust to life in the United States and Texas A&M University-Corpus Christi.
+These include the international student and scholar orientation, workshops, International Education Week, field trips, employment authorization information sessions, mixers, open house, tax workshops, as well as many others.

 Study Abroad Services

-The Study Abroad Office (SAO) is committed to providing access to international education opportunities for all students and dedicated to creating an inclusive community and establishing collaborative relationships across cultures.
+The Study Abroad Office (SAO) is committed to providing all students with access to international education opportunities to learn about different cultures, collaborate with peers from around the world, and understand new perspectives, all while earning credits toward their degree.
 SAO promotes international learning environments through the following study abroad programs:

 Faculty-led Programs